Guidance and FAQs for The Hitmaker Fund

 PRS Foundation will fund developmental activities which take place within two years.
-We are looking for writers/producers to build on their CVs as writers and gain a broader understanding of the music industry both domestically and internationally.
+We are looking for songwriters/producers to develop a strong songwriting catalogue and gain a deeper experience of the music industry both domestically and internationally.

 Successful outcomes will include: